 Individual therapy can also help patients understand that trauma isn’t a normal experience.
 Those who suffered from issues like domestic violence or sexual assault at a young age might believe that all individuals struggle with these issues.
 Identifying them as wrong and unusual helps prevent individuals from keeping silent in the future.

 Finally, therapy can be an outlet for those who haven’t verbalized their trauma in the past.
 It’s unsettling to discuss trauma for most individuals.
-However, it’s a necessary step for recovery in many cases.
+However, it’s a necessary step for recovery in many cases, and pairing therapy with a supportive environment, such as Portland sober living, can help reinforce healing and long-term sobriety.
 Patients might talk about a traumatic experience, such as:

 - Witnessing a violent crime